corux/play-messages/README.md

 ## Usage

-Add the module dependency to your application `Build.scala`
+Add the module dependency to your application `Build.scala`.

+For play 2.1:

+    "de.corux" %% "play-messages" % "2.0.2-SNAPSHOT"

+And for play 2.2:

-    "de.corux" %% "play-messages" % "[2.0,)"
+    "de.corux" %% "play-messages" % "2.0.3-SNAPSHOT"

 Add the module to the `routes`